Sriegiz/google/README.md

 # google.github.io
-Google, but it was made in china
+google but it was made in china